astronomer/docs/learn/airflow-azure-container-instances.md

 ---
-title: "Run a task in Azure Container Instances with Airflow"
+title: "Run a task in Azure Container Instances with Apache Airflow®"
 sidebar_label: "Azure Container Instances"
-description: "Learn how to orchestrate containers with Azure Container Instances from your Airflow DAGs."
+description: "Learn how to orchestrate containers with Azure Container Instances from your Apache Airflow® DAGs."
 id: airflow-azure-container-instances
 sidebar_custom_props: { icon: 'img/integrations/azure-container-instances.png' }
 ---

 [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/) (ACI) is one service that Azure users can leverage for working with containers.
-In this tutorial, you'll learn how to orchestrate ACI using Airflow and create a DAG that runs a task in an ACI container.
+In this tutorial, you'll learn how to orchestrate ACI using Apache Airflow® and create a DAG that runs a task in an ACI container.

 :::info